Preview Our 16 Latest Bond Picks

 FREQUENCY OF BONDSAVVY'S INVESTMENT RECOMMENDATIONS

-As shown in Figure 3, during 2020, BondSavvy made 62 buy and sell investment recommendations.
+As shown in Figure 3, during 2020, Bondsavvy made 62 buy and sell investment recommendations.
 These included 22 initial buys, 22 resume buying recommendations, and 18 sells.
 We typically make our initial buy recommendations during The Bondcast, a quarterly subscriber-only webcast where we present new investment recommendations.
 Also, every quarter, we host The Super Bondcast, where we update all previous investment recommendations based on the financial performance of our bond issuers and the price performance of each recommended corporate bond.
 Throughout the year, we supplement our subscriber webcasts with emailed newsletters that indicate additional changes in our investment recommendations.

 One of the key takeaways from Figure 3 is a central point to our bond investment strategy: to make investments throughout the year as opportunities present themselves.
 This approach is counter to the conventional wisdom of building return-limiting bond ladders, which invest large sums of money all at once and whenever a bond matures, regardless of whether it's a compelling time to invest or if the bond presents a compelling value.